albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### What’s the idea behind growing neighborhoods?

 Start with a ring topology with least connectivity, then grow towards a star topology.
-Particles are added to the neighborhood according to a scaled euclidiean distance smaller than an increading radius.
+Particles are added to the neighborhood according to a scaled euclidiean distance smaller than an increasing radius.

 #### What are the main steps of (standard) Particle Swarm Optimization?